aslepyan/CompressiveTactileSubsampling/README.md

 # Usage

+Notes:
-Note: you will need to contact the authors to get permission to access our data files.
+1. you will need to contact the authors to get permission to access our data files.
+2. Some helper functions are not explained here, but you can check the comments about their usage in the corresponding files;
+3.
 ## Subsampled Data Acquisition
 If you want to collect some tactile data in a subsampling manner, use the folder `Subsampling_Code\Subsampling_Basics\`.
 * `SubsamplingControl.m` is the main function for subsampling in three different modes: regular, random and binary.